Back to blog

 Follow the nine steps below to craft an irresistible pitch letter:

 Before you pitch any publication, find out what they pay their writers.
-Also, when your initial freelance proposal turns into a job, get a freelance contract to protect yourself.
+When your initial freelance proposal turns into a job, get a freelance contract to protect yourself.

-Remember that you’re leaving low-paying job boards and penny-pinching clients behind.
-When you decide to learn how to write a pitch, you’re making a conscious decision to become a respected professional that gets paid your worth.
+Leaving low-paying job boards and penny-pinching clients behind shows you’re making a conscious decision to become a respected professional who gets paid your worth.

 “Dear hiring manager” is not a great start to any pitch.